I Need Help with an Unplanned Pregnancy

 - Children up to their 5th birthday.

 Supplemental Nutrition Assistance Program (SNAP), previously known as the food stamp program, SNAP provides low-income and no-income families with debit cards to purchase groceries.
-A household be be one person or a group of people who buy and make their food together.
+A household is one person or a group of people who buy and make their food together.
 Eligibility requirements vary from state to state but you need to be close to the federal poverty line to qualify.
 Check your state’s specific eligibility guidelines and services.

 Food Assistance is available from local community food pantries and food banks.
 Search the internet or ask your local pregnancy center for a location.